denistsoi/franklinchen.github.io/source/_posts/2012-11-17-a-childhood-dream-come-true-i-am-now-finally-singing-for-real.markdown

 <!--more-->

+## One year anniversary of my deciding to sing

+By coincidence, it's almost exactly one year since [I decided here on this blog that I was going to get into singing](/blog/2011/11/18/i-want-to-sing/).

 ## Music plan

 I picked out four pieces to give Henry advance warning on, so that I could give him the piano parts for him to take a look at before the party.
 During the [first round of the chess tournament we were both playing in](/blog/2012/11/13/round-1-of-pittsburgh-chess-club-tournament-revenge-of-the-knight/), I gave him a big collection of music, not only for the upcoming party but for possible future projects also.